The Ultimate Guide to Cavity Prevention: What Actually Works

 7. Avoid Bad Habits That Increase Cavity Risk

-Certain habits can make you more prone to cavities.
+Certain habits can increase your risk of cavities.
 Try to avoid:

 • Frequent snacking – Constant eating exposes teeth to sugars and acids.